The-Yak-Collective/yakcollective/newsletters/2021-07-04 yak trails.md

 ## Channel activity
 [Astonishing Stories.](https://discord.com/channels/692111190851059762/709768319108120636/857270681091702804) Fiction study group that occasionally publishes speculative fiction.

 > based on the last infra call I’ve come up with an outline for project managing the editing process for stories.
 I think it would be nice to have a bot that sends notifications on this channel when a story moves from one stage to another, including details of who moved it.
 Idea would be that once a story is submitted, anyone can pick it up for editing/review/proofreading.
 And kind of like github it is up to the author to decide whether to accept the changes and move it towards publishing.
-Can join the infra call this week and explain further. ([\#](https://discord.com/channels/692111190851059762/709768319108120636/858765400756846642))
+Can join the infra call this week and explain further. ([⌗](https://discord.com/channels/692111190851059762/709768319108120636/858765400756846642))

 [Bot Testbed](https://discord.com/channels/692111190851059762/860920952066277396/860922479588409354).
 Use this channel for your own bot tests.

-> EXPERIMENT Created \#bot-testbed so that yaks can play with bot commands without feeling like they are cluttering up a channel. tk: master doc of yak bot tricks.
+> EXPERIMENT Created ⌗bot-testbed so that yaks can play with bot commands without feeling like they are cluttering up a channel. tk: master doc of yak bot tricks.
 Commands need to be a standalone post to fire.
 >
-> @gigayak: $unfurl $agendaadd $readingadd $links $lunks.
+> @gigayak: `$unfurl` `$agendaadd` `$readingadd` `$links` `$lunks`.
 >
-> @Yakyak aka Carl: !suggestion !quickpoll !rm.
+> @Yakyak aka Carl: `!suggestion` `!quickpoll` `!rm`.
 >
 > [Carl docs](https://docs.carl.gg/)